 An inpatient Ritalin detox center offers the highest level of care, meaning that you will have 24/7 access to medical professionals in a residential setting.
 An outpatient Ritalin detox center may also be an option.

 Ritalin withdrawal can cause severe depression and anxiety, which can increase your risk of suicide.
-A Ritalin detox center has the experience and tools to ensure that your symptoms are properly monitored and controlled during withdrawal.
-Ritalin detox treatments consist of medications and other evidence-based and holist therapies.
+A Ritalin detox center has the experience and tools to ensure that your symptoms receive proper monitoring during withdrawal.
+Ritalin detox treatments consist of medications and other evidence-based and holistic therapies.

 Finding Help Today